-Idalia predicted to hit Florida as Category 4 hurricane with ‘catastrophic’ storm surge
+Idalia projected to hit Florida as Category 4 hurricane with ‘catastrophic’ storm surge

 “We’ll be prepared to the best of our abilities,” said Russell Guess, who was topping off the gas tank on his truck in Valdosta, Georgia.
 His co-workers at Cunningham Tree Service were doing the same.
 “There will be trees on people’s house, trees across power lines.”

-At 11 p.m.
-EDT Tuesday, Idalia was about 125 miles (201 kilometers) west of Tampa, the National Hurricane Center said.
-It was moving north at 18 mph (29 kph).
+At 1 a.m.
+EDT Tuesday, Idalia was about 115 miles (185 kilometers) southwest of Cedar Key and 160 miles (257 kilometers) south of Tallahassee, the National Hurricane Center said.
+It was moving north at 16 mph (26 kph).

 Idalia pummeled Cuba with heavy rains on Monday and Tuesday, leaving the tobacco-growing province of Pinar del Rio underwater and many of its residents without power.